VET313 Aquatic Animal Medicine and Fish Health

 - Have knowledge of the farming industry's structure, the production cycle, and principles of smoltification

 - Have basic knowledge of the life cycle of Atlantic salmon, rainbow trout and other relevant species in Norwegian aquaculture.

-- Have knowledge of and be able differentiate between main infectious and production-related diseases in the different phases of the production cycle, with emphasis on issues related to the introduction of agents (pathogens), host factors and environmental conditions.
+- Have knowledge of and be able differentiate between main infectious and production-related diseases in the different phases of the production cycle, with emphasis on issues related to the introduction and spread of pathogens, important host factors and environmental conditions.